wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 ### Marking kubenodes for calling servers (SFT/Coturn)

-The SFT & Coturn Calling server should be running on a kubernetes nodes that are connected to the public internet.
-If not all kubernetes nodes match these criteria, you should specifically label the nodes that do match these criteria, so that you're sure SFT is deployed correctly.
+The SFT & Coturn Calling server should be running on a kubernetes nodes that are connected to the network where they are reachable to your clients.
+If client network is undefined and clients connect from all over public Internet, then these nodes should be connected to public network.
+If not all kubernetes nodes match the network criteria, you should specifically labels on nodes that match these criteria and similary nodeSelector criteria for SFT helm chart, so that you're sure SFT is deployed correctly.

 By using a `node_label` you can make sure SFT & Coturn are only deployed on certain nodes like `call_kubenode1` & `call_kubenode2`: